 What were the facts?

-Mr Johnstone subsequently resigned from SAI and was immediately placed on two weeks gardening leave, during which time he commenced working for a competitor of SAI.
-In the course of his employment with SAI’s competitor, Mr Johnstone used the highly confidential SAI files to compare client bases.
+Mr Johnstone was a business development manager at SAI – a leading provider of search, settlement and conveyancing software and services.
+During his employment at SAI, he downloaded and copied two highly confidential computer files onto his personal USB containing information about customers.
+Mr Johnstone then resigned from SAI and was immediately placed on two weeks gardening leave, during which time he commenced working for a competitor of SAI.
+During his employment with SAI’s competitor, Mr Johnstone used the highly confidential SAI files to compare client bases.

-SAI took action to compel Mr Johnstone to return all confidential files in his possession as well as the external storage devices on which they were stored.
-Mr Johnstone had substantially complied within a matter of days.
-However, SAI then continued to pursue the matter in order to claim $4,230 in damages for the salary paid to Mr Johnstone in the two week gardening leave period.
+In an action against Mr Johnstone, SAI compelled him to return all confidential files in his possession as well as the external storage devices on which they were stored.
+Although Mr Johnstone complied within a matter of days, SAI continued to pursue the matter in order to claim $4,230 in damages for the salary paid to him in the two week gardening leave period.
 They accrued almost $200,000 additional costs.

 What were the legal issues?